SuperOfficeDocs/superoffice-docs/docs/apps/certification/certify-app.md

 ## Pre-requisites

-* You have gone through the [certification checklist][1]
+* You have gone through the [certification checklist][1].
-* You have appointed a designated certification contact who will be available during the test period
+* You have appointed a designated certification contact who will be available during the test period.

 ## Certify

-1. [Request to publish configuration in the Developer Portal][5].
+1. [Request to publish configuration in the Developer Portal][2].
 2. Provide additional info and clarify questions while we run certification tests in SOD and Stage.

     [!include[List of info](../includes/list-of-test-period-info.md)]